DX-SMART/DX-SMART/README.md

 ---

-## 🧩 Customization Service
+### 🛠️ Customization Service
+We provide comprehensive **customization services** for all DX-SMART wireless modules, covering software, hardware, and overall solutions to meet your unique project needs.

+#### ✅ Software Customization
+We can develop and customize programs for wireless modules according to your specific software requirements, including firmware optimization, function development, and protocol customization.

+#### ✅ Hardware Customization
+We offer customized PCBA solutions tailored to your hardware needs, supporting circuit design, hardware modification, and structural optimization.

+#### ✅ Solution Customization
+We provide end-to-end overall solution customization and development based on your project requirements, helping you quickly complete product deployment and launch.

 We support **OEM / ODM** for Bluetooth, LoRa, WiFi, GPS, and Beacon modules.
 Welcome to contact us for personalized solutions.